So I have returned from my sabbatical ready for another exciting year, which 2011 looks to be.

 Time for Some Resolutions!

-Yes, even I, a self-described cynic when it comes to resolutions will attempt a few resolutions, a few I will share with you (I have others that have nothing to do with this blog, so these aren’t all of them).
+Yes, even I, a self-described cynic when it comes to resolutions, will attempt a few resolutions.
+I will share a few with you.
+(I have others that have nothing to do with this blog, so these aren’t all of them.)

 - Move completely to a passive investing model, by using Index Funds instead of specific stocks.
-Currently my RRSPs still hold specific stocks, and given my inability to not worry about minutia, the best thing for my mental health would be to change to a completely Index’ed based methodology.
-Use a simple model for an investing mix and then sit back and not worry too much.I think this resolution is fairly easy to execute, as I am almost there in a few of the investment vehicles I currently have.
+Currently my RRSPs still hold specific stocks.
+I cannot avoid worrying about minutia.
+Therefore, the best thing for my mental health would be to change to a completely Index'ed based methodology.
+Use a simple model for an investing mix and then sit back and not worry too much.
+I think this resolution is fairly easy to execute, as I am almost there in a few of the investment vehicles I currently have.

 - Automate bill payments completely, so that I am not constantly worrying about whether bills are being paid on time.
 Again, this is not that hard for me, I am mostly there, I have a few bills left to automate and this should make life simpler for me, and hopefully less stressful.